-However only a few months later, a malignant polyp was found, indicating the cancer had returned.
+However, only a few months later, a malignant polyp was found, indicating cancer had returned.
 Recurrence of anal cancer only happens 15 percent of the time.
 Fawcett traveled to Germany or treatment not available in the United States.
 After a three-year battle with cancer, she passed on June 25.
 2009.

 There are many headlines that suggest we can learn from Fawcett’s anal cancer, voicing the concern to first talk about anal cancer.
 And second, to recognize that a high percentage of anal cancer patients have tested positive for the strain HPV-16, one of the strains that the Gardasil vaccine protects against.

 A Chicago Tribune article in 2015 reported anal cancer is on the rise, “Incidence rates over the past 30 years have jumped by 78 percent in women and 160 percent in men, probably because more people now have more sexual partners and more people have anal sex (both among heterosexuals and gay men), says Lisa Johnson, a cancer epidemiologist at the Fred Hutchinson Cancer Research Center in Seattle who led the 2004 study.”

 We don’t know what caused Fawcett’s cancer, however, she has helped raise awareness for the HPV vaccine.
 You will me missed Farah.

 Image Credits – By ABC Television (eBay item photo front photo back) [Public domain], via Wikimedia Commons

 |Born||Ferrah Leni Fawcett, February 2, 1947, Corpus Christi, Texas, U.S.|

 |Died||June 25, 2009 (aged 62), Santa Monica, California, U.S.|